 What can you do with the Salesforce integration

-- Manually send CQLs (Community Qualified Leads) to Salesforce based on custom criteria.
+- Manually or automatically send CQLs (Community Qualified Leads) to Salesforce based on custom criteria.

 - Create links between a member’s Orbit and Salesforce profiles, making it easy to toggle between the two and see who is on each platform.